mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 * It's best to prefer city-based chargers, since there are generally much more alternative chargers around.

-From my experience all chargers worked (none were broken) and were mostly free: only in 1/5 of times the chargers were occupied and I had to wait 15 minutes.
+From my experience all chargers worked (none were broken) and were mostly unoccupied;
+only in 1/5 of times the chargers were occupied and I had to wait 15 minutes.

 ## Tesla Superchargers